SangResidata/Time-Series-Forecasting/README.md

 ## How Time Series Analysis Works?

 Time series analysis involves working with time series data to analyze the data systematically.
 Time series data is a sequence of data points collected or recorded at specific points in time such that each data point is associated with a particular timestamp, enabling analysis of how the data changes relative to time.

+## Components of Time Series Data

+Time series data can be broken down into several fundamental components to help understand underlying patterns and forecast.